elderdk/master_trans/README.md

 8. When a client is not assigned during the project creation, automatically create a client with the same name as the user who created the project

+9. Return "No segment found" if the databsae doesn't have any segment object.

+10. Make a setting in Project model for tm_search minimum Levenshtein value (e.g. 0.8 or above)